withanage/UBHD-OMPPortal/README.md

 ##General information
 - A general knowledge in python  and sql is necessary for further development.
 - Some  basic knowledge in web2y is helpful.
 See [docs](http://web2py.com)
-- The OJS intergration is work in progress.
+- The OJS intergration is  in progress.
 - We have included a minified [lens](https://github.com/elifesciences/lens/) viewer.
 If you want to customize it, either use the [lens git](https://github.com/elifesciences/lens/)  or  [contact us](mailto:dulip.withanage@gmail.com).
 We will be happy to help you.

 ##Folder structure